Machaela Cavanaugh: Creation of private lactation room in Capitol

-Transgender rights
+LGBTQA+ rights

 In February 2023, state senator Kathleen Kauth introduced LB574, known as the "Let Them Grow Act", which would prohibit transgender healthcare for individuals under the age of 19.
 Cavanaugh, a staunch supporter of transgender rights, pledged to prevent any bill from passing by filibustering all bills.
-She said that “If this Legislature collectively decides that legislating hate against children is our priority, then I am going to make it painful — painful for everyone,” and that she would "burn the session to the ground over this bill".
-After lasting over three weeks, the filibuster ended on March 16, as an agreement was reached with the Speaker of the Legislature, John Arch.
+She said that "if this Legislature collectively decides that legislating hate against children is our priority, then I am going to make it painful — painful for everyone," and that she would "burn the session to the ground over this bill".
+Cavanaugh's filibuster lasted over three weeks, during which she spoke about numerous topics unrelated to legislation, including Girl Scout cookies, Omaha's best doughnuts, and the plot of the film Madagascar.